 Narrative Structure

-• Opening Hook: We meet the main character in their ordinary world, establishing the emotional baseline before the inciting incident disrupts their life.
+• Opening Hook: We meet Ashley Judd as Agnes White in their ordinary world, establishing the emotional baseline before the inciting incident disrupts their life.
+William Friedkin builds this foundation carefully, and over its 98-minute runtime, the pacing proves deliberate.

 • Character Arc: The main character shows growth throughout the story, though some supporting characters could have been more fully realized.
 Ashley Judd's arc is present but occasionally predictable.

-• Climax & Resolution: The emotional climax brings character arcs to their natural conclusion, providing catharsis while staying true to the story's core themes.
+• Climax & Resolution: The emotional climax brings Ashley Judd's arc to its natural conclusion.
+William Friedkin's direction provides adequate resolution, providing catharsis while staying true to the story's core themes.